Get,

 Buttermilk is a good source of calcium.
 100 ml of buttermilk contains around 116 mg of calcium.

-6. Relieves Acidity
+6. May Help Soothe Acidity

 Oily and spicy foods can often lead to acid reflux and cause heartburn.
-A glass of buttermilk topped with black pepper and coriander helps in instantly easing our symptoms of acidity.
+A glass of buttermilk topped with black pepper and coriander helps in easing our symptoms of acidity.

 7. May Help to Lower Cholesterol Levels

-8. May Reduce Blood Pressure
+8. May Support Healthy Blood Pressure

 9. Good for Immunity